 Opening Up is Alex Miller’s legacy to cricket.
 What always spurs me on is that in years to come, when memories of his efforts on the pitch have started to fade, his energy will still inspire.
 The project operates with the cliche of “if it helps one person we’ve done our job” and as each week and month passes the chances of that being exceeded increases.
 One of the saddest ironies around Al’s death is that if he was still with us and someone else had passed there is no doubt he’d be the driving force.
 He’d be wanting to get out there, visiting clubs, pestering people to put up posters and getting conversations started.

 He died in December 2012.
 I can’t work out if that is a short or long time ago.
 When I think about him beyond a few seconds I can’t escape sadness.
 It may be a moment smiling at a flashback of one of his funny moments to start with but I always end up with what feels like a crack in my heart.
 Why?
 That is always the question that emerges.
 Why did he do it?
-He was loved, loved others and had a set of qualities I’ve not seen in combination in anyone else.
+He was loved, loved others and had a rare set of qualities to be proud of.

 There were many positives features to remark upon but it was his sincerity and authenticity that I still admire.
 If he did something, he gave it the whole lot.
 If he thought something, believed in anything he was ardent in supporting it.